MissVeronica/um-post-grid/README.md

 Create the folders if non existent.

-Verify with UM Settings -> Advanced -> Override templates that UM is locating the template.
+Verify with UM Settings -> Advanced -> Override templates that UM is locating the template at .../ultimate-member/profile/posts.php

 Read the UM guide about "Template structure & Overriding templates via a theme" https://docs.ultimatemember.com/article/1516-templates-map